The Developer’s Plans

 Here’s the history…

-Dukeminster, on behalf of the developer Hackney Walk, brought initial plans to a pre-planning meeting of Hackney Council in October 2019.
+Dukeminster, on behalf of the developer Hackney Walk Ltd, brought initial plans to a pre-planning meeting of Hackney Council in October 2019.
 They proposed to develop the site in two phases.
 Firstly to build on the western end of the car park providing a new smaller Tesco supermarket, parking, and retail on ground and first floors.
 Once completed the existing Tesco building would be demolished and replaced with buildings of mixed use with retail units, offices and residential units above.
 The buildings would be between four and nineteen stories high.

 Overall the development would be 75,000 sqm: 20,000 sqm would be office space, 10,500 sqm retail and there would be 450 residential units.
 Subsequent briefings put the number of residential units at 515 and then 561.
 Although preliminary these plans were in keeping with the Hackney Council Hackney Central Area Action Plan 2012 which identified 55 Morning Lane as a site for redevelopment and exempted it from building height restrictions applied to the rest of the borough.

 You can find a version of the developer’s plans at their webpage here.
 There you can read summaries of their public consultation held in 2019 which only involved 138 people are where no specific proposals were presented.
 This was an inadequate basis for a planning application and they never came back to talk to more Hackney residents.
+The developers produced no images of how their plans will look in relation to the surrounding area so we produced some and you can see them below.

-Our community consultation
+Our first community consultation

 In Autumn 2020 we carried out our own consultation of what people do and do not want to see on the site.
 We reached 1384 people, more than 10 times the number reached by the developer’s in their ‘consultation’.